MonetDBSolutions/npm-monetdb-import/README.md

 # API

 #### <a name="importer"></a>Importer(dbOptions, [importOptions], filepath, [schemaname], tablename, [delimiters])
 Constructor for an Importer object.
+The constructor will throw an error when it fails to construct.
+This can be due to e.g. invalid parameters, a non-existing file, or a quick check turned out that the given file is binary.

 - dbOptions [object]: In case you already have a database connection object in your code, you can add a property 'conn' to dbOptions (i.e. dbOptions = {conn: yourConnectionObject}).
 If the 'conn' property is found, all other properties will be ignored and we will assume the value of the 'conn' property is a valid, opened, MonetDBConnection object.
 In case this connection is not yet provided with a [q](https://www.npmjs.org/package/q) instance, we will do this for you.
 In case the 'conn' property is missing, we will instantiate a MonetDBConnection object ourselves and we expect the dbOptions object to contain the properties needed to do so.
 These properties are given on the module page of the [monetdb module](https://www.npmjs.org/package/monetdb#connect).